 What if I’m not part of a group?

-High school youth can also register as an individual.
+Volunteers can also sign up to serve as an individual.

 What does a typical day and week look like at SSP?

 - High School sessions

 - September 2: Summer interest survey due